Synopsis: This article aims to introduce the concept of variation to those who are new to continual improvement and process behaviour charts.

 All processes, whether natural or man-made, display variation.
 Let's consider the example of a car journey you take regularly.
 Even when there are no obvious obstacles or difficulties on your way (e.g. road accidents, extreme weather conditions etc.), the journey will take you a certain length of time give or take a few minutes.
 It would be extraordinary if the journey took you exactly the same amount of time, to the minute and second, every single day.
 We all expect to see a certain amount of variation in the world around us.
 It is part of what we consider normal.

 Causes of variation

 The causes of variation in any given process or system are many.
-This multiplicity makes it difficult to isolate precisely the one cause or combination of causes responsible for the dynamic, unless you run some form of experiment.
+This multiplicity makes it difficult to isolate precisely the one cause or combination of causes responsible for the dynamic, unless you run some sort of experiment.
 It is possible that one cause is responsible for most of the variation.
 Or it may be that the interplay of many causes has produced that particular outcome.